mgechev/angularjs-in-patterns/README.md

 </html>
 ```

-With AngularJS expressions partials define what kind of actions should be performed for handling different user interactions.
+With Angular 1 expressions partials define what kind of actions should be performed for handling different user interactions.
 In the example above the value of the attribute `ng-click` states that the method `changeFoo` of the current *scope* will be invoked.

 ### Controllers

-The AngularJS controllers are JavaScript functions, which help handling the user interactions with the web application (for example mouse events, keyboard events, etc.), by attaching methods to the *scope*.
-All required external, for the controllers, components are provided through the Dependency Injection mechanism of AngularJS.
+The Angular 1 controllers are JavaScript functions, which help handling the user interactions with the web application (for example mouse events, keyboard events, etc.), by attaching methods to the *scope*.
+All required external, for the controllers, components are provided through the Dependency Injection mechanism of Angular 1.
 The controllers are also responsible for providing the *model* to the partials by attaching data to the *scope*.
 We can think of this data as *view model*.

 ```JavaScript
 function MyController($scope) {